Theremin: Operating principles

 The theremin uses the heterodyne principle to generate an audio signal.
 The instrument's pitch circuitry includes two radio frequency oscillators set below 500 kHz to minimize radio interference.
 One oscillator operates at a fixed frequency.
 The frequency of the other oscillator is almost identical, and is controlled by the performer's distance from the pitch control antenna.

-The performer's hand acts as the grounded plate (the performer's body being the connection to ground) of a variable capacitor in an L-C (inductance-capacitance) circuit, which is part of the oscillator and determines its frequency.
+The performer's hand has significant body capacitance, and thus can be treated as the grounded plate of a variable capacitor in an L-C (inductance-capacitance) circuit, which is part of the oscillator and determines its frequency.
 In the simplest designs, the antenna is directly coupled to the tuned circuit of the oscillator and the 'pitch field', that is the change of note with distance, is highly nonlinear, as the capacitance change with distance is far greater near the antenna.
 In such systems, when the antenna is removed, the oscillator moves up in frequency.